Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

 \subsubsection{Overlap Between Different SVG Identification Methods}

-We investigated the overlap between the SVGs identified by \persistend, SpatialDE, SPARK-X and Sepal.
-Table \ref{comparison_table_30-10125} gives the number of genes mutually identified as SV by each pair of methods, in the kpmp sample shown in figure \ref{kpmp_svgs}a, along with a normalised version of this number divided by the total number of genes called as SV by either method. \persist displays some overlap with the comparator methods, whilst identifying plenty of novel SVGs.
-There is also a substantial amount of difference even between the established SVG identification methods, this lack of agreement between SVG identification methods has been observed previously \cite{svg_methods_benchmarking}.
+We investigated the overlap between the SVGs identified by our method, SpatialDE, SPARK-X and Sepal.
+Table \ref{comparison_table_30-10125} gives the number of genes mutually identified as SV by each pair of methods, in the kpmp sample shown in figure \ref{kpmp_svgs}a, along with a normalised version of this number divided by the total number of genes called as SV by either method.
+Our list of SVGs displays some overlap with the comparator methods, whilst identifying plenty of novel SVGs.
+There is also a substantial amount of difference between the established SVG identification methods, this lack of agreement between SVG identification methods has been observed previously \cite{svg_methods_benchmarking}.

 The overlap numbers for the other samples are given in supplementary data 1, they do not differ qualitatively from the data for the sample presented here.